Digitalisation & Technology, 30 October 2023

 How can we recognise AI-generated content?

-Deepfake & Co.
+Deepfake and Co.

 In the age of artificial intelligence, we are faced with a growing challenge: How do we differentiate truth from fake when lines blur between reality and deception?
 In a world where deepfake videos and computer-generated images can mislead even the most critical eye, it is crucial to explore innovative solutions that enhance our ability to identify machine-generated content.